stoeps13/connections-doc/source/admin/admin/r_admin_common_was_env_variables.md

 -   Storage area network drives \(SAN\)
 -   If you are using a shared-file system on Microsoft Windows, specify the file location by using the Universal Naming Convention \(UNC\) format.
 For example: \\\\server\_name\\share\_name

+!!! note
-**Note:** From version 3 of HCL Connections, all variables changed from being server-level variables to cell-level variables.
+    From version 3 of HCL Connections, all variables changed from being server-level variables to cell-level variables.
 Variables with a server level scope are more granular than variables with a node or cell level scope.

 Both shared and local content stores must be accessible by using the same path from nodes and the deployment manager.